 Dutch organisations involved in international development activities can submit a project proposal for employing a Young Expert for a period of up to two years.
 Each year there are YEP positions available for 25 Dutch and 25 local Young Experts.
 At Akvo we currently have three YEP-ers; Tim Janssen is based in our Kenya office, and Valentin Iogo and Giel Hendriks are based in Burkina Faso.

-In order to prepare for their deployment, the Young Experts take part in a three-week training and coaching programme.
+YEP training In order to prepare for their deployment, the Young Experts take part in a three-week training and coaching programme.
 This intensive learning experience includes personal coaching and assessment exercises covering intercultural communication and conflict resolution, building a professional online presence, online project reporting, project planning, management, monitoring and evaluation.

 So far, two training rounds have taken place.
 The first was in September 2013, in which the first group of Young Experts was trained.
 During the second training round in February this year, my colleague Lissy van Noort and I facilitated the YEP online training for another group of YEP-ers, together with Martin Pronk and Jeffrey Jouvenaar of NoCliches.
 This training focused on developing practical skills to create and maintain a professional social media presence, to be confident to communicate and interact online and to use Akvo RSR to report on project progress.
 NoCliches lead the social media and online communication parts while we conducted the Really Simple Reporting and video pitch sessions.